Reading Time: 7 minutes

 Instead, the long history of the car reflects a gradual evolution that took place over time and across the globe.

-The museum estimates that more than one-hundred thousand patents were combined to create the modern automobile.
-A fascinating fact that few people know, is that the concept of creating a car originated when both Isaac Newton and Leonardo da Vinci drew up theoretical plans for a motor vehicle.
+More than one-hundred thousand patents were combined to create the modern automobile.
+A fascinating car history fact that few people know, is that the concept of creating a car originated when both Isaac Newton and Leonardo da Vinci drew up theoretical plans for a motor vehicle.

 Nicolas-Joseph Cugnot built the first steam-powered automobile in 1769.
-It was a self-propelled, three wheeled road vehicle that was used as a military tractor to haul artillery at a mind-boggling speed of two-and-a-half miles per hour… Cugnot set another record in 1771 when he became the first person to experience a road accident when he drove into a stone wall.
+It was a self-propelled, three wheeled road vehicle was used as a military tractor to haul artillery.
+It moved at a mind-boggling speed of two-and-a-half miles per hour.
+Cugnot set another record in 1771 when he became the first person to experience a road accident when he drove into a stone wall.

-This was followed by the first automobile with an internal combustion engine that was fueled by hydrogen in 1808 and built by Francois Isaac de Rivaz.
+The first automobile, with an internal combustion engine, was fueled by hydrogen.
+This was in 1808 and built by Francois Isaac de Rivaz.

 Siegfried Marcus created a gasoline powered combustion engine in 1870 and placed it on a pushcart.
 Over the next decade or so, he built another four more sophisticated engines, including the two-cycle combustion engine.

-The very first Mercedes Benz using a stationary gasoline engine was developed by Carl Benz.
+Carl Benz developed the first Mercedes Benz using a stationary gasoline engine.
 The one-cylinder two-stroke unit made its debut on New Year’s Eve 1879.
 Over the next five years, he developed the compact high-speed, single-cylinder four-stroke engine.
-It was installed in the rear of the two-seater vehicle, which also featured differential three wire-spoked wheels and a tubular steel frame.
+It was installed in the rear of the two-seater vehicle.
+Along with a featured differential three wire-spoked wheels and a tubular steel frame.
 This car had a .75 horsepower engine output.